edgenet/qml-drops/README.md

 ```

 Use this command to install a copy of the library locally where Qt can find it later for bundling into an application you are deploying to Android.

+## Contributing

+The contribution policy is the standard ZeroMQ [C4.1 process](http://rfc.zeromq.org/spec:22).
+Please read this RFC if you have never contributed to a ZeroMQ project.